-Galini Hotel is located 400 m away from Mykonos Town, 500 m away from Megali Ammos beach.
-It offers basic accommodation with air-conditioning, fringe, and free Wi-Fi.
+Sourmeli Garden Hotel is located 400 m away from Mykonos Town, 500 m away from Megali Ammos beach.
+It offers traditional accommodation with air-conditioning, fringe, and free Wi-Fi.
 Click here for more information and to check the latest prices.

 With Inn is located on the sandy beach of Tourlos, 1 km away from Mykonos port.
-It offers spacious rooms with sea view, air conditioning, free wi-fi, and a mini-fridge.
+It offers spacious rooms with a sea view, air conditioning, free wi-fi, and a mini-fridge.
 Check out the latest prices and more details.

 Kouros Hotel & Suites is perfectly located 10 minutes on foot from Mykonos Town this luxurious hotel offers spacious rooms with private terraces overlooking the sea and the town.
 Hotel amenities include a swimming pool, amazing breakfast, free Wi-Fi, free airport shuttle, and parking.
 Check out the latest prices and more details/ Read my review.

-Bill & Coo Suites & Lounge is a 5-star hotel that offers luxurious sea view suites, an infinity pool, a gourmet restaurant and spa treatments.
+Bill & Coo Suites & Lounge is a 5-star hotel that offers luxurious sea-view suites, an infinity pool, a gourmet restaurant, and spa treatments.
 It is conveniently located in Megali Ammos beach and a 10- minutes walk from Mykonos Town.
 Check out the latest prices and more details.

 Where to eat in Mykonos